drewsynan/scheming-json/README.md

     }
   ]};
 ```
-We could describe this using scheming json like so:
+How would we create rules that determine if it's valid or not?
+An example scheming json ruleset (schema) for our data could look like this:
 ```javascript
 var schema = {articles:
   [{